Steve Smith (cricketer): Indian Premier League

 Smith was first bought by Royal Challengers Bangalore for the 2010 Indian Premier League as a replacement for Jesse Ryder.
 During the 2011 IPL player auction, he was bought by Kochi Tuskers Kerala for $200,000, but he had to have an ankle operation and was not available to play for them that season.

 The next season, Kochi Tuskers were dropped from the IPL and Smith was put up for auction.
-He went unsold at the 2012 IPL Players Auction, but was later bought as a replacement for Mitchell Marsh by the Pune Warriors India.
+He went unsold at the 2012 IPL Players Auction, but was later bought as a replacement for Mitchell Marsh by the Pune Warriors India following Smith's good form during the Big Bash League, attracted the attention of former India Captain Sourav Ganguly, and was recruited to play for the Pune Warriors India team captained by Sourav Ganguly in the 2012 Indian Premier League.
+Smith was also made captain of the team for one match, when Ganguly was rested, despite Australian captain Michael Clarke being the vice-captain.
+He continued to play for the same franchise in 2013, under the captaincy of Angelo Mathews.
 In his first match for his new team, he scored 39 runs off 32 balls to lead his team to victory against the Mumbai Indians.
 He received the Man of the Match award for this effort.

 In the auction for IPL 2014, Smith was bought by Rajasthan Royals for $600,000.
 Smith was given the captaincy of the Royals in the latter half of the 2015 season and led the team to significant victories, thus ensuring a berth for his team in the play-off part of the tournament.

 During the 2016 IPL Auction, Smith was bought by new franchise, the Rising Pune Supergiants for the same price as in the previous auction ($600,000), and struggled early for form.
 Smith finally broke a run of low scores against Sunrisers Hyderabad, scoring 46*.
 His form continued as he registered his maiden T20 century against the Gujarat Lions, scoring 101 off 54 balls.
 He then went on to score a further 45 against the Mumbai Indians, before being ruled out of the remainder of the tournament with a wrist injury.